bluerobotics/BlueESC/README.md

 ##Features

-* Atmega8/168 microcontroller
+* Atmega8 microcontroller
-* PWM, I2C, and serial signal interfaces
+* PWM and I2C signal interfaces
 * 5-22 volt input (2-5s lipo)
-* Reprogrammable via PWM pin using bootloader
+* Reprogrammable via PWM pin using bootloader (usblinker)
 * Status and warning LED indicators
-* Sensors for voltage, current, and temperature
+* Sensors for voltage, current, temperature, and RPM
 * No battery-eliminator-circuit (BEC)
 * N-Channel MOSFETs

-##Rev.1-2

-The first revision was designed as a proof-of-concept.
-It is designed on a simple 2-layer PCB and space is not highly optimized.
-It exposes all interfaces and programming pins.

-###Specifications

-* 5-16 volt input (2-4s lipo)
-* 25 amps continuous current (*not yet tested*)
-* Dimensions: 41mm x 57mm (1.60" x 2.25")
-* MOSFETs: Vishay SiR158DP (N-channel)

-##Rev.3-4
+##Current Version: Rev. 5

-The second major revision is designed to work with the [BlueRobotics T100 Thruster](http://www.bluerobotics.com/thruster/).
+This major revision is designed to work with the [BlueRobotics T100 Thruster](http://www.bluerobotics.com/thruster/).
 It is highly compact and is potted in an aluminum enclosure that acts as a heat sink.
 The board is built with two 2-layer boards, one for the power electronics and one for logic.
 The boards are connected by headers.
 This allows components to be placed on three sides, simplifies design, and minimizes cost.

 ![BlueESC Rev3 Prototype](https://raw.githubusercontent.com/bluerobotics/BlueESC/master/images/blueesc-rev3-1.jpg "BlueESC Rev3 Prototype")

 ###Features

-* Hall effect current sense IC
+* Hall effect current sense IC (ACS711EX)
-* Thermistor temperature sensor
+* Thermistor temperature sensor (10K)

-###Specifications (*subject to change*)
+###Specifications

 * 6-22 volt input
 * 25 amps continuous current (air)
-* 35 amps continuous current (water)
+* 35+ amps continuous current (water)
 * 400 uF decoupling capacitance
 * Enclosure diameter: 40 mm (1.58")
 * Enclosure length: 18.5 mm (0.73")

 ##Firmware Compilation

-The BlueESC uses the tgy firmware located in the BlueRobotics fork.
+The BlueESC uses the [tgy firmware located in the BlueRobotics fork](https://github.com/bluerobotics/tgy).

 *Mac:* (Uses Homebrew)